 At the very end, I´ll give you some Bonus-Knowhow:

-If you did ask your self what the Word on the textured Picture means… This Tutorial was intended to be used on a German Website of my Brother but I translated this “HowTo”.
+If you did ask your self what the Word on the textured Picture means… This Tutorial was intended to be used on a German Website of a Friend but I translated this “HowTo”.
 So here is the Bonus-Knowhow!
 This Word is German and means “Ready”, “Finished” or “Complete” in your Language .

 I know some of us use the xfire Tool beside the games we play as this is the easiest way to make screenshots, videos and upload it fast without trouble.
 In addition xfire lets us broadcast our online activity if we want to, on a very easy way.
 So for sure we want to use this Tool with Second Life as well.
 But the main problem is that xfire only supports the official Second Life Client.
 Lately a friend asked me howto add a third party viewer like the Phoenix Viewer to xfire (Indeed this is probably working with all other TPV´s).
 And I thought this is something which could interest other peoples as well.
 If you still dont know whats xfire for, just see what Torley wrote about this wonderful Tool here.
 Or take a look at the Official Xfire Website.